Kansas Masonic Scholarships

 The Cynthia Ruth Russell Scholarship is available to all Kansas residents who have a medically approved disability.

-Applications are only accepted from January 1st through March 31st.
+Applications will now be accepted from December 1st through March 15th.

 Kansas Masonic Essay Contest